CloudLabs-MOC/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 In this task, you will sign in to the Microsoft Foundry portal, create a new Foundry project, and create an AI agent in the playground.
 By completing this task, you will have a ready-to-use project and agent with a deployed model available for configuration.

-1. Open a new browser tab.
-Copy the link below and paste it into the address bar to access the **Microsoft Foundry portal**:
+1. Open Microsoft Edge (if it’s not already open), then open a new tab.
+Copy the link **below** and paste it into the address bar to access the **Microsoft Foundry portal**:

    ```
    https://ai.azure.com